How to integrate Greetly with your Azure Active Directory to automate your visitor management user database

 - The app/client ID goes into the Application id field

-- The client secret goes into the secret field
+- The client Certificate and Secret value goes into the Private key field

 Once you’re done, click Save.